romicproject/perform_JBDC_task_v1/README.md

 This project contains basic SQL commands using Java JDBC driver, like Select, Update, Insert, Bulk Insert and Delete query.

-Advanced tasks will folow soon.
+Advanced tasks will follow soon.